kafaichan/as1/README.md

 => pll Folder
   (1) edit main.cpp, #define roadnet/bike/test to use the relative network data (2) edit pll.cpp, #define one of them: roadnet/bike/test
+  (3) default mode use stl library

-    (3) if you use boost library,
+  (4) if you use boost library:
-        (a) #define boosttest in pll.cpp
+      (a) #define boostfib or #define boostpq to use boost fibonacci heap or boost priority queue respectively in pll.cpp
-        (b) uncomment the #include lines in pll.cpp, currently only support fibonacci heap, you can reference the dijkstra.cpp to edit the code in order to use boost priority queue (c) #define boosttest in heap.h

-    (4)same as Dijkstra 4(d) part
+      (b)#define boosttest in heap.h

+      (c)uncomment the #include lines in pll.h

+      (d)add -I XX/boost_1_62_0(YOUR BOOST library root folder path) options to Makefile pll.o part